alextroup/contributions-graph/README.md

 # Flask contribution-graph

-This is a Flask version (Python 3) clone of the Contributions chart from the GitHub user page, written in Python.
+This is a _Flask_ version (Python 3) clone of the Contributions chart from the GitHub user page, written in Python.

-It is setup for personal use at the moment (i.e. hardcoded data files in /static/records), so you'll have to (currently) change this to suit your self.
+It is setup for personal use at the moment (i.e. data record files must go in /static/records)

+# Original Readme:

 This is what it looks like with the default settings: